-Eggs Benedict is a classic breakfast dish made of a pillowy, carb-y base layered with a dense, protein-like substance, stacked high with a soft egg, smothered in an emulsion of egg yolks, butter, lemon juice, salt, pepper and spice, and best eaten with a fork, knife, and an adventurous appetite.
+Eggs Benedict is a classic breakfast dish made of a pillowy base layered with a dense, protein-like substance, stacked high with a soft poached egg, smothered in an emulsion of egg yolks, melted butter, lemon juice, salt, pepper and spice, and best eaten with a fork, knife, and an adventurous appetite.

 10 Tips for Making the Perfect Eggs Benedict

 - Use fresh or organic eggs.
 Fresh eggs will always yield a brighter, richer yolk.
-If you can’t source directly from a farmer, search for organic eggs at the grocery store to avoid added growth hormones and pesticides.
+If you can’t source directly from a farmer, search for organic eggs (the kind with large egg yolks) at the grocery store to avoid added growth hormones and pesticides.

 - Keep the eggs in the fridge until you’re ready to cook.
 When the eggs are kept cold, the whites stay together better during the poaching process.

 - Crack the eggs into a mesh strainer before slipping into the water.
-This reduces the wispy white parts and create a more compact, yolk-forward poach.
+This reduces the wispy white parts and creates a more compact, yolk-forward poach.